howtomakeaturn/Outlaw-Example-With-Codeigniter/README.md

 ## The Outlaw says:
 > I know sometimes after you implemented html and css, you hope your application is fucking finished.
-> Unfortunately, it's impossible.
-It's too dirty and dangerous to do so.
+> Unfortunately, it's too dirty and dangerous to do so.
 > Don't worry.
 Let me do all the dirty stuff for you.
 > But listen, you may pay for this.
 > Be careful.